aarondandy/WeCantSpell.Hunspell/readme.md

 Read the license: [LICENSE](license.txt)

-This library was ported from the original Hunspell source and as a result is licensed under an MPL, LGPL, and GPL tri-license.
+This library was ported from the original [Hunspell](https://github.com/hunspell/hunspell) source and as a result is licensed under their MPL, LGPL, and GPL tri-license.
 Read the [LICENSE](license.txt) file to be sure you can use this library.

 ## Quick Start Example